-The UK is the 2nd highest ranking country in Europe in terms of economy and ranks 6th in the world.
+The UK is the 5th highest ranking country in the world.

 As one of the most diverse cities in the world, London houses close to 9 million residents, who collectively speak over 300 languages, including Bengali, Gujarati, Punjabi, Cantonese, Mandarin, Hokkien and of course English.